Author: Hayley Hudson

 Get Help Today

-The recommended guidelines for alcohol consumption are up to 1 drink a day for women and 2 drinks a day for men.
+The recommended guidelines for alcohol consumption are up to one drink a day for women and two drinks a day for men.
 Excessive alcohol consumption is dangerous and should not be considered normal.
 If you or a loved one is drinking to excess, they are at risk for a potentially lethal case of alcohol poisoning.
 Alcohol detox with professional treatment at a rehab facility can be make the difference between life and death.
-Please call the phone number on this website right away to get answers to your questions about rehab and learn more about treatment.
+Please call the phone number on this website right away to get answers to your questions about rehab and learn more about treatment options.